Josef Sudek

 Czechoslovakian, 1896—1976

-Sudek was influenced by the concerns of Impressionism, Pictorialism, and Czech Poetism, but throughout his life, remained faithful to his own stylistic and emotional proclivities of introspection.
-Josef Sudek lived in seclusion from the beginning of World War II on, and produced a remarkable body of personal, brooding black and white still lifes that uniquely express light and reflection.
-From the 1930s on, Sudek’s photographs have been exhibited widely, and his work featured in retrospectives at George Eastman House, Rochester (1974), the International Center of Photography, New York (1977), and the Philadelphia Museum of Art (1990).
-In 1961 he became the first artist to receive the “Artist of Merit” award from the Czech government.
+During World War II, Sudek lived in seclusion, producing a remarkable collection of personal, brooding black and white still lifes that uniquely captured light and reflection.
+From the 1930s onwards, his photographs were widely exhibited, with retrospectives at prestigious institutions such as George Eastman House, Rochester (1974), the International Center of Photography, New York (1977), and the Philadelphia Museum of Art (1990).